-$$F{al}(A) = -k{al} \frac{\Delta S{ABC}}{\sqrt{S{ABC}}} w_A \tag{5.28}$$ inter 33 oif\local\force 1.0 0.5 0.0 1.7 0.6 0.2 0.3 1.1 it is important how the bond is created.
+Unlike the stretching force the bending force is strictly asymmetric.
+After creating an interaction inter 33 bending_force 0.7 4.0 it is important how the bond is created.
 Particles need to be mentioned in the correct order.
-Command part 0 bond 33 1 2 3 creates a bond related to the triangles 012 and 123.
+Command part 0 bond 33 1 2 3 creates a bond related to the angle between the triangles 012 and 123.
 The particle 0 corresponds to point A1, particle 1 to C, particle 2 to B and particle 3 to A2.
 There are two rules that need to be fulfilled: